 Guidance is included to address lessons learned from other valve programs specific to the AOV program.

-The NRC has provided guidance related to preconditioning in several documents, including Inspection Manual Part 9900, “Technical Guidance on Maintenance – Preconditioning,” IP 61726, “Surveillance Observations,” IP 71111.22, “Surveillance,” and NUREG-1482, “Guidelines for Inservice Testing at Nuclear Power Plants.”
+The NRC has provided guidance related to preconditioning in several documents, including Inspection Manual Part 9900, “Technical Guidance on Maintenance – Preconditioning,” IP 61726, “Surveillance Observations,” IP 71111.22, “Surveillance Testing,” and NUREG-1482, “Guidelines for Inservice Testing at Nuclear Power Plants.”
 The NRC staff also alerted licensees to preconditioning issues in IN 97-16, “Preconditioning of Plant Structures, Systems, and Components before ASME Code Inservice Testing or Technical Specification Surveillance Testing.”

 POVs should be sized and set to deliver their output capability based on design-basis conditions.
 Stroking a valve following maintenance that could have adversely affected the capability of the POV to provide the required output does not demonstrate that the POV is capable of operating during design-basis conditions.
 Since post-maintenance testing under design-basis conditions is not always feasible, the licensee might need to use other methods to ensure the maintenance performed has not rendered the POV incapable of performing its intended function.